azarketa/Thermodynamics-theoretical-pills/source/20_Calculation_entropy_variations_Tds_relations.md

 The first form applies when specific volumes are known, and the second when pressures are known.
 They are equivalent through the ideal-gas law.

-:::{admonition} Note: interpretation of the integral
+:::{note} Note: interpretation of the integral
-:class: note, dropdown
+:class: dropdown
 The integral term $\displaystyle \int \frac{c(T)}{T}\mathrm{d}T$ represents the **entropy change due to temperature variation**, while the logarithmic term captures the **effect of expansion or compression**.
 :::